Kristy-coding/README-Generator/README.md

   * [Questions](https://github.com/Kristy-coding/README-Generator/blob/main/README.md#questions)

   ### Installation
-  fjdksla fjdklsa fjdskla fjdklsa
+  gjkdlsa fdjsklaf jdsal fjdkla fjdksla

   ### Usage
-  jfdklsa fjdksla fjdsklaf djskla
+  fjdkslaf jdksla fdjklsa fdjksla fjdksla

   ### License
-  This application is covered under the email license
+  This application is covered under the [MIT license]()
   // Liscense section
   // user story: when I chose a license for my application from alist of options, THEN a badge for that license is added near the top of the README and a notice is added to the section of the README entitled License that explains which license the application is covered under

   ### Contributing
-   fjdkslaf djslafjdksla fjdslafjdksalfj dksla
+  jfdklsa fjdksla fjdksla fjdksla

   ### Tests
-  jfdklsa fjdsla fdjsla fjdksla
+  jdsjaklf jdskla fjdksla

   ### Questions

-  Find me on GitHub [HERE](https://github.com/Kristy-coding)<br/>
+  Find me on GitHub [HERE](https://github.com/kristy-coding)<br/>
   If you have any addition questions about the project feel free to reach out via my email: kristyzurmuhlen@gmail.com